1000+

 The rectification of data is all about finding the root cause of where, why, and how the data has defected.
 It is also the position where data quality rules should be reviewed, helping you to understand where the rules need any adjustment or upgradation.

-How to measure data quality?
+How do we measure data quality?

-Consistency: To be honest, consistency means that two data values captured from distinct data sets should not clash with each other.
+To be honest, consistency means that two data values captured from distinct data sets should not clash with each other.
 So, consistency does not directly imply correctness.
-For instance, consistency is responsible for verifying the total employees in each department of a company without exceeding the number of employees.
+For instance, consistency is responsible for verifying the total number of employees in each department of a company without exceeding the number of employees.

 Related: Smart Tips for Effective Data Capture and Data Management